ScarElite/ScarElite/README.md

 # Welcome to my GitHub profile!

 ## About Me...
-### Hi there, my name is Mitchell Armstrong.
-I'm currently enrolled in the UNC Chapel Hill Coding Bootcamp to learn how to become a Fullstack Web Developer.
-I originally looked into FrontEnd Simplified, while it was in its early stages, to become a front end developer.
-After a couple of days of coding I was hooked.
-I did some research on how to learn to code and be a successful developer without getting a college degree as I don't have the time or money for that.
-I found the Coding Bootcamp offered by UNC Chapel Hill and started my journey in July 2022!
-This program is 6 months long and ends in January 2023.
-Since starting this course I have learned so much and I'm eager to continue learning and become a Fullstack web developer.
+Hi there, I'm a graduate of the UNC Chapel Hill Coding BootCamp that
+            teaches students how to become a Fullstack Web Developer.
+The beginning of my coding journey was an accident.
+It was a time in my life where nothing was going on for me and I was mindlessly scrolling through social media.
+I came across the same ad for a coding course, FrontEnd Simplified, many many times.
+I finally decided to give it a try and after a couple of days of coding I was hooked.
+People in my life always told me they could see me becoming a web developer but I always thought it wouldn't be something I was interested in and I was of course WRONG.
+I started to look for another way that I could continue my journey and that's where I found the Coding BootCamp offered by UNC Chapel Hill and I continued my journey in July of 2022.
+This program is 6 months long and I graduated in January of 2023.
+During the program I learned so much and I'm eager to continue learning and become a better Fullstack Web Developer.
 I absolutely love coding and I'm excited for all of the things I will create!

 ## Technology Stack
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)